MarkDPierce/efk-lab/Readme.md

 ## Instructions

 A make file is provided to make deployment pretty simple and easy.
-You can run `make nginx` or `make httpd` to deploy an EFK stack with a corsiponding web server to generate some logs.
+You can run `make nginx` or `make httpd` to deploy an EFK stack with a corisponding web server to generate some logs.
 You can also run `make nginx_down` or `make httpd_down` to remove the deployment

 #### Generating credentials